 An abundance of oak trees provides food and shelter for gray squirrels, turkeys, and deer.
 Ruffed grouse also inhabit these woods, attracted by its dense woody cover and open understory.

 The campground has 50 tent/trailer sites and 10 lean-to sites.
 These are located in two adjacent areas and are served by two toilet buildings, both with hot showers ($).
 There is a sanitary dump station, but no hookups.
-Also located within the park are a small picnic area, hiking trails and a large open field.
+Also located within the park are a small picnic area, hiking trails, one of which leads to a swimming hole, and a large open field.

 Nearby Things to Do: